Finally, a way to heal your C-section cut without a scar!

 Fat is often viewed as something undesirable, something to rid our bodies of or something to exercise away.
 But fat is slowly gaining good press, thanks to the popularity of the controversial high-fat but slimming Keto diet.
-Now there’s one more good thing about fat: a promising study claims that it can actually help heal wounds without scarring.
+Now there’s one more good thing about fat: a promising study claims that healing of c section incisions is possible… using fat.

-A study published in the AAAS Science Journal, claims that fat cells play a crucial role in the healing process.
+A study published in the AAAS Science Journal, claims that fat cells play a crucial role in the healing of c section incisions — in particular, the scars they leave behind.
 Not only do they prevent future scarring, they help give skin a more natural appearance.